 That would mean that selling before 3 years, you would pay a thunderous RM30,000 or RM20,000 before 4 years and RM15,000 before 5 years.

 Just waiting things out seems to be the best choice and perhaps the reason why the government set the rule in the first place.
-The RPGT is heavy enough to put speculators off from flipping property.
+Even though since January 1st 2019, the 5% increase is in perpetuity, it is based just off your gains so it isn’t as bad as it seems.
+(For the moment anyway, until the Government decides otherwise) The RPGT is heavy enough to put speculators off from flipping property.
 I certainly wouldn’t be comfortable giving the government RM30,000 for nothing and I don’t think you would either.

 RPGT is paid through the lawyers who handle the sale of the property.
 The purchasers’ lawyers are required to retain 3% of the purchase price from the deposit and remit the same to the Inland Revenue Board within sixty (60) days from the date of the Sale and Purchase Agreement (SPA) to meet the RPGT payable if the seller is Malaysian.
 For foreigners, this has been recently increased to 7% as of January 2018.